In this article, you will find information on:

 Is there a limit to the number of teams I can select?

-There is a 20-team limit when choosing teams in the filter, however, the default view of Leaderboards (with no filter applied) can include results spanning more than 20 teams.
+There is a 20-team limit in the filter, however, the default view of Leaderboards (with no filter applied) can include results spanning more than 20 teams.

 When I apply a “Team” filter, why isn’t the leaderboard renumbered?